Groove to gypsy jazz tunes while sipping bottomless Hendrick’s Gin and tonics ...

 Spend the night at Ma Neo's Township Bed & Breakfast

 Want to spend the night in Langa township in Cape Town in a homely atmosphere?
 Want to hear interesting stories about South Africa and learn more about Langa and Cape Town township life in general?
-Then Ma Neo's Township Bed & Breakfast in the heart of the Langa Township is your good bet.
+Then Ma Neo's Township Bed & Breakfast in the heart of the Langa Township is a good bet.

 It has been a good couple of years since Mama Thandi (Neo is her daughter), who works as an Aids counselor, opened her home in Langa township to visitors.
 "It upset me that the tourists visiting the townships didn't interact with us," she explains over a cup of tea.